Your home is likely to be your biggest investment; it makes sense to have an independent survey on its condition.

 If you are taking out a mortgage on the property you will usually be asked to pay for a valuation report, sometimes erroneously called a lender or valuation survey.
 Financial advisers and lenders themselves often refer to the valuation as a survey and so the confusion is understandable.
 The fact that most lenders will give the borrower a copy of the valuation report adds to the confusion around what it is.
 However, it is not a condition survey and you cannot rely on it to give you information on the structural condition of the property, it only answers the lender’s questions about the appropriate security of your loan.
 Although it is often called a ‘survey’ this is incorrect.
 You cannot rely on it to highlight any defects or provide you with a detailed report on the condition of the property.
 Valuers look at the value of the building for banks and building societies who are their primary client.

-Your Home Condition Survey tells you all you need to know, in a comprehensive, and easily understood way.
+Your Home Buyers Building Survey tells you all you need to know, in a comprehensive, and easily understood way.

 The surveyor gives each part of the structure of the main building a condition rating:

-- Condition Rating 1: No repair is currently needed.
-Normal maintenance must be carried out.
+- Condition Rating 1: Normal maintenance must be carried out.

 - Condition Rating 2: Repairs or replacements are needed but the surveyor does not consider these to be serious or urgent.

-- Condition Rating 3: These are defects which are either serious and/or require urgent repair or replacement or the surveyor feels that further investigation is required.
+- Condition Rating 3: These are defects which are either serious, a health & safety issue, and/or require urgent repair or replacement or the surveyor feels that further investigation is required.
 You may wish to obtain quotes for additional work where a Condition rating 3 is given, prior to exchange of contract.

 The more information you have, the more informed a decision you can make.
-Your Home Condition Survey will tell you about:
+Your Home Buyers Building Survey will tell you about:

 - Building condition and defects